Dimethyltryptamine: Endogenous production and effects

 In the 1950s, the endogenous production of psychoactive agents was considered to be a potential explanation for the hallucinatory symptoms of some psychiatric diseases; this is known as the transmethylation hypothesis.
 Several speculative and yet untested hypotheses suggest that endogenous DMT is produced in the human brain and is involved in certain psychological and neurological states.
 DMT is naturally occurring in small amounts in rat brains, human cerebrospinal fluid, and other tissues of humans and other mammals.
 Further, mRNA for the enzyme necessary for the production of DMT, INMT, are expressed in the human cerebral cortex, choroid plexus, and pineal gland, suggesting an endogenous role in the human brain.
 In 2011, Nicholas Cozzi of the University of Wisconsin School of Medicine and Public Health, and three other researchers, concluded that INMT, an enzyme that is associated with the biosynthesis of DMT and endogenous hallucinogens is present in the non-human primate (rhesus macaque) pineal gland, retinal ganglion neurons, and spinal cord.
 Neurobiologist Andrew Gallimore suggested in 2013 that while DMT might not have a modern neural function, it may have been an ancestral neuromodulator once secreted in psychedelic concentrations during REM sleep, a function now lost.

 Adverse effects

-Psychological reactions
+Psychiatric adverse effects

-DMT may trigger psychological reactions, known colloquially as a "bad trip", such as intense fear, paranoia, anxiety, panic-attacks, and substance-induced psychosis, particularly in predisposed individuals.
+DMT may trigger psychological reactions, known colloquially as a "bad trip", such as intense fear, paranoia, anxiety, and panic-attacks.

+Hallucinogen-induced psychotic disorder

+DMT can rarely cause hallucinogen-induced psychotic disorder (HIPD).
+HIPD is a type of substance-induced psychosis.
+The symptoms of HIPD are psychosis with paranoia, delusions, hallucinations, disorganized thinking, or insomnia that persist beyond the initial effects of the drug.
+HIPD due to psychedelics is most commonly associated with LSD, but may be caused by DMT as well.
+Hallucinogen-induced psychotic disorder is a medical emergency.
+Without treatment, the psychosis can persist for weeks or months.
+The treatment is an atypical antipsychotic medication such as aripiprazole, quetiapine, olanzapine, or risperidone.
+People with a personal or family history of mental illness are at the highest risk for hallucinogen-induced psychotic disorder.
+The condition occurs in fewer than 1% of people with psychedelics.